Undergraduate Course Catalog 2014-2015

 *RMP majors cannot count RMP 490 toward the University social sciences requirement.

 A supervised internship (RMP 664) is required of all majors and serves as their major capstone requirement.
 The internship is designed to create a bridge between theory and practical application.
 Students, working with their advisers and the internship coordinator, select an appropriate setting based on their professional and career interests.
-They must complete a 14-16 week full-time internship under the supervision of a qualified professional.
+They must register for a 14-16 credit full-time internship that ranges from 14-16 weeks and is under the supervision of a qualified professional.
 Specific requirements are identified in the Internship Manual available from the Department of Recreation Management and Policy.

 Program Administration Option